ExtraBB/deglaze/common/ingredients/vegetables-and-fruits/Soybeans.md

-- **Name**: Soybeans (Mejukong)
+- **Name**: Soybeans
 - **Other Names**: 메주콩
 - **Type**: Legume

 ## Description

-Soybeans are small, round legumes used extensively in Korean cuisine for their protein content and versatility.
+Soybeans are small, round legumes valued for their protein content and versatility.
 They are the base for tofu, soy milk, and fermented products.

 ## How to use